nubenetes/awesome-kubernetes/docs/istio.md

 - [hackernoon.com: A Guide to Deploying Jaeger on Kubernetes in Production](https://hackernoon.com/a-guide-to-deploying-jaeger-on-kubernetes-in-production-0p2n3tub)
 - [hackernoon.com: How To Use OpenTelemetry And Jaeger To Implement Distributed Tracing And APM](https://hackernoon.com/how-to-use-opentelemetry-and-jaeger-to-implement-distributed-tracing-and-apm-jcx34fi)
 - [faun.pub: A beginner’s guide to Jaeger](https://faun.pub/a-beginners-guide-to-jaeger-ed75ce5ed8f4) Welcome to A beginner’s guide to Jaeger (5 Part Series)
+- [infracloud.io: Linking Traces with Continuous Profiling using Pyroscope](https://www.infracloud.io/blogs/linking-traces-continuous-profiling-pyroscope/) The future of observability lies in distributed tracing with continuous profiling.
+In this article, you will learn how you can link traces with continuous profiling using Pyroscope and Jaeger.

 ## Envoy micro proxy